conduktor/conduktor-docs/docs/platform/navigation/settings/managing-clusters.md

 2. Download the certificates from Cloudera:
 ![getting_certs_from_cloudera](assets/getting_certs_from_cloudera.png "getting_certs_from_cloudera")

-3. Convert the certificates to a JKS file
+3. Cloudera Certificates are CRT formatted files and need to be converted to a JKS file for console to connect.
+To convert the file please use the java keytool, command below is an example based on the screenshots above.

 ```
 keytool -import -keystore zeke-test2-cdp-env.jks -alias zeke-test2-cdp-env -file zeke-test2-cdp-env.crt
 ```